denten-books/plain-text/3-format.md

 "sensory experience" of the work on the other.
 Form, in this sense, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

-Return to format.

-### 3.3 Document Object Model

-Although the distinction between form and content is somewhat naturalized in literary and linguistic discourse, the concept of form is also often used in another way, which contradict the earlier sense set in opposition to meaning and content.
+If reading for sensory experience implies an erotics of art and reading for hidden formulae implies an analytics, what would it mean to read for the format?
+To borrow from Tanselle's vocabulary, the format bridges the "physical structure of finished books" with their "intellectual content."
+This connection happens through what Tanselle calls "printing-shop routines" and what we began to identify in the previous chapter as a kind of a technique.
+Formatting in that sense is a way of structuring of information.
+The task of a textual scholar broadly is therefore to serve in the role of an arbitrator in the conflict between the textual witnesses, which individually contain slightly differing versions of the same text, but in aggregate identify the sum total of a given work.[^ln3-printers] The textual scholar how works become texts and the other way around.
+It is in this sense, for example, that C. Deirdre Phelps

+[^ln3-printers]: See for example the discussion on the limits of the inductive method in bibliographic study in @mckenzie_making_2002, 16-17.
+See also
+@mcgann_socialization_1991; @tanselle_textual_1996.

+The study of format implies

 When we think of Shakespeare's *Hamlet*, for example, whatever is meant by the "form" of the play belongs neither to its physical medium (pixel or paper) nor to the ideational content of the work.
 Form, in that sense, lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
 We do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example, or the way lines break on the page.
 Some matters of form matter to us as readers (line breaks), and others do not (font kerning).
 Three things seem to be in play rather than two: matter, form, and content.
 And of these, form sometimes falls into the category of meaningless matter and sometimes into semantic-carrying ideation: form, the indeterminate.

 Tanselle's definitions help identify the two key components implicit in the concept of format as both process and structure that relate the medium of the